 After the transition to remote learning in March, students used Google Classroom for ELA instruction.
 This consisted of watching pre-recorded videos and reading whole-class novels at the middle school level with daily deliverables.
-Teachers held office hours and tutored small groups of students.
+Teachers led in person classes via Zoom as well as held office hours and tutored small groups of students.
 Students with support services continued to receive specialized instruction.

-Based on data from the Interim Assessments administered in 2019-2020, we are making progress towards our goals.
-At Leadership Prep Canarsie, 27% of students achieved proficiency or advanced status on their first ELA Interim assessment and 38% of students achieved proficiency or advanced status on their third ELA Interim assessment.
-We will continue to work towards a higher percentage of students meeting this metric for School Year 2020-2021.
+Based on data from the Interim Assessments administered in 2020-2021, we are making progress towards our goals.
+At 29.8% of Middle Academy students achieved proficiency or advanced status on their first ELA Interim assessment and 41.1% of Middle Academy students achieved proficiency or advanced status on their second ELA Interim assessment.
+We will continue to work towards a higher percentage of students meeting this metric for School Year 2021-2022.